arn-c0de/InteractiveChecklists/README.md

 We welcome contributions.
 For guidelines, issue workflow, and coding standards, see [COLLABORATORS.md](COLLABORATORS.md).

+---

+## 💰 Unpaid Contributions

+All contributions are currently **unpaid and voluntary**.
+This is a **non-commercial** project without donation functionality or sponsorship options at this time.

+---

 Quick contribution ideas:
 - Improve documentation or add examples.
 - Add or extend tests.